The Preacher's Wife (soundtrack): Recording and content

 Songs by gospel musicians Kirk Franklin (left) and Richard Smallwood (right) were recorded for the soundtrack to The Preacher's Wife.

 Houston recruited Mervyn Warren, founding former member of the gospel group Take 6, to be her collaborator in producing the album.

 The duo decided to record the more traditional gospel material at Atlanta's Greater Rising Star Baptist Church with the Georgia Mass Choir while some other songs were recorded at Houston's Crossway Recording Studios in her hometown of Mendham Township, New Jersey, as well as studios in New York and Los Angeles, including a gospel and jazz-inspired rendition of the Four Tops' "I Believe in You and Me".

 Among the "traditional" gospel recordings on the album, Houston and Warren recorded renditions of Kirk Franklin's "Joy", Dottie Rambo's "I Go to the Rock", Richard Smallwood's "I Love the Lord", an up tempo rendition of "Joy to the World" and two original compositions, "Hold On, Help Is on the Way" and "Who Would Imagine a King".

-For the more pop-leaning work on the album, Houston reunited with David Foster, who later produced a more pop-friendly version of "I Believe in You and Me".
+For the more pop-leaning work on the album, Houston reunited with David Foster, who produced a more pop-friendly version of "I Believe in You and Me".
 When Annie Lennox learned of Houston seeking material to record for her next soundtrack, she sent her 1992 composition "Step by Step", which was produced by English producer Stephen Lipson in a house-inspired gospel arrangement; Lennox contributed background vocals to Houston's rendition.
 New jack swing producer Teddy Riley contributed a remix of the song that would be featured on the album.

-The album would be the first full-length Houston recording in which songwriter Diane Warren would participate in after co-composing Houston and Aretha Franklin's 1989 duet, "It Isn't, It Wasn't, It Ain't Ever Gonna Be".
+The album would be the first full-length Houston recording in which songwriter Diane Warren would participate, after co-composing Houston and Aretha Franklin's 1989 duet, "It Isn't, It Wasn't, It Ain't Ever Gonna Be".

-Warren would send Houston the song "You Were Loved", which would be produced by Babyface, with the latter producer recording the funk and R&B-leaning "My Heart is Calling", the album's sole love song, dedicated to Houston's character Julia's growing attraction to Denzel Washington's film character of the angel Dudley.
+Warren would send Houston the song "You Were Loved", which would be produced by Babyface, with the latter producer recording the funk and R&B-leaning "My Heart Is Calling", the album's sole love song, dedicated to Houston's character Julia's growing attraction to Denzel Washington's film character of the angel Dudley.

 Houston also produced, with longtime musical director Rickey Minor, a hip-hop soul-inflected rendition of "Somebody Bigger Than You and I", which featured her husband, singer Bobby Brown, his New Edition band mates Johnny Gill and Ralph Tresvant and female R&B singers Faith Evans and Monica; Brown and Tresvant provided a rap for the song as well.

 The album gave Houston the opportunity to produce a song for her mother Cissy, who records the only song on the album to not feature Whitney, "The Lord is My Shepherd" with Hezekiah Walker and his Love Fellowship Crusade Choir.
 In addition, Houston recorded a duet with family friend Shirley Caesar on their rendition of "He's All Over Me".

 Overall, the album took two months from January to February 1996 to record.